 Mr Russell chairs the ICAEW Foundation; was a trustee of Action for Children, chairing its Finance Committee; is a member of the Finance Committee of the RNLI, and a trustee and chair of the Audit Committee of The National Maritime Museum.

-Sister Anne has been on the Notre Dame Governing Body since January 2003 and currently serves on the Finance Committee.
+Sister Anne has been on the Notre Dame Governing Body since January 2003 and currently sits on the Building, Finance, Lestonnac and Education Committees.

 Sister Anne has taught at Notre Dame and in London, she then spent 25 years in South America in Paraguay and Colombia doing pastoral work and working in non-formal education.
 On her return to the UK she has worked in adult education teaching ESOL and adult literacy.